jwodder/doapi/docs/cli/index.rst

 4. Otherwise, the identifier is assumed to be a name, and if there exists exactly one object of the relevant type with that name, :program:`doapi` uses that object.
-If the name is shared by multiple objects, by default :program:`doapi` will exit without taking any action, displaying an error message that includes the ID numbers of all of the objects with that name.
+If there is not exactly one object with that name, :program:`doapi` will exit without taking any action; if the name is shared by multiple objects, the error message will include all of the objects' ID numbers.

-   For subcommands that operate on lists of objects, this behavior can be changed by passing the :option:`--multiple` option to the subcommand, causing any names that refer to more than one object to be interpreted as a list of all of those objects in unspecified order.
+For subcommands that operate on lists of objects, this behavior can be changed by passing the :option:`--multiple` option to the subcommand, causing any identifier shared by multiple objects of the relevant type (whether as ID, slug, fingerprint, and/or name) to be interpreted as a list of all of those objects in unspecified order.

 In all cases, if the same object is specified more than once on the command line, all occurrences after the first are ignored with a warning.